NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/mutation_frequency.md

   * __Primary Site__: The anatomical site affected by the disease
   * __# SSM Affected Cases__: The number of affected cases and total number of cases displayed as a fraction and percentage

-## Custom Mutated Gene and Somatic Mutation Filters
+## Custom Mutated Genes and Somatic Mutation Filters

 [![Custom Gene/Mutation Filters](images/CustomGeneMutationFilters.png)](images/CustomGeneMutationFilters.png "Click to see the full image.")